simonmichael/hledger/hledger/hledger.m4.md

 - Posting inheriting the same tag from its transaction or account
 - Transaction acquiring the same tag from one or more of its postings

-To list all of a tag's values: `hledger tags --values TAGNAME`
+You can list a tag's values with `hledger tags TAGNAME --values`.

 ## Postings